yungshenglu/StudyJams/LaunchML/4-GeneralizationSampling/Lab-4.md

 In this lab, you will:

-* Explore a dataset using BigQuery and Datalab
-* Sample the dataset and create training, validation, and testing datasets for local development of TensorFlow models
-* Create a benchmark to evaluate the performance of ML against
+* Explore the impact of different ways of creating machine learning datasets.

 ---
 ## Setup